Umweltzone/Umweltzone/README.md

 ## Android versions

 The application is designed to work both on smartphones and on tablets.
-Android 2.2 (Froyo) and newer versions are supported.
+Android 2.3 (Gingerbread) and newer versions are supported.

 ## Feedback